Header

 MSC Biodiesel Production Lab

-Our batch biodiesel processor and dry-wash system (by Springboard Biodiesel) is used to convert used fryer oil from campus dining halls to quality biofuel, which is used for greenhouse heating and powering tractors at the MSC dairy farm.
+Our batch biodiesel processor and dry-wash system (by Springboard Biodiesel) is used to convert used fryer oil from campus dining halls to quality biofuel, which is used for greenhouse heating and powering tractors at the MSC Equine Rehab Center.

 Biodiesel Soap & Catalyst Titrations

-Josh and Tyler are titrating a biodiesel sample to determine residual soap and catalyst levels.
+Shawn and Rob are preparing a titration of biodiesel to determine residual soap and catalyst levels.

 Biodiesel Test Batches